Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 • Viruses or infections: Some theories suggest that viruses or other infectious agents can damage the heart muscle.

-Symptoms of cardiomyopathy in the Airedale Terrier
+Symptoms of cardiomyopathy in Airedale Terriers

 The symptoms of cardiomyopathy often develop gradually and may initially go unnoticed.
 The most common signs include: